-The following clauses apply if class "i" is supported.
+This clause applies if class "i" is supported.

 If the frames information changed event is part of the current event list (as set up by the last SET UP EVENT LIST command, see clause 6.4.16), then when the frames are resized, the terminal shall inform the UICC that this has occurred, by using the ENVELOPE (EVENT DOWNLOAD - Frames information changed) command as defined below.